Azure/azure-sdk-for-go/sdk/messaging/azservicebus/README.md

 //   })
 ```

-To see some example code for receiving messages using the receiver, see the [Receive messages](#receive-messages) example.
+To see some example code for receiving messages using the `Receiver`, see the [Receive messages](#receive-messages) example.

 ## Troubleshooting